 Admission to BSN Program

 Students desiring admission or readmission to the nursing major must complete the BSN Application online through their MocsNet account.
 Students may access their MocsNet account once they are admitted to UTC.
-Candidates for the nursing major must make formal application by April 1 to begin the nursing program in the fall.
-Students transferring from other nursing programs should also submit the nursing application by April 1 for the fall class.
+Candidates for the nursing major must make formal application by April 1 to begin the nursing program in the fall and October 1 in the spring.
 Enrollment is limited and the number of qualified applicants often exceeds the number of students who can be admitted.

 Students have an opportunity to apply for an open position in the upper-division nursing courses once they have completed the nursing pre-requisite coursework.

 The following are considered when evaluating candidates for admission:

 - Apply to UTC prior to the School of Nursing application deadline

 - Completion of credit hours required for sophomore classification including the following